 What to Bring#

-- Swimsuit — Every cruise includes a swimming stop
+- Swimsuit — Every cruise includes a swimming stop, and you’ll want to jump in

-- Towel — Some boats provide them, but bring your own to be safe
+- Quick-dry towel — Some boats provide them, but bring your own just in case

-- Light jacket — Sea breeze can be cool after sunset
+- Light jacket — The sea breeze after sunset can be surprisingly cool

 Best Time for Sunset Cruises#